IanFinlayson/exploring-cs/chapter08.md

 In order to write this program, we will do three main things:

-1. Get the user\'s throw by asking them in an input statement
+1. Get the user's throw by asking them in an input statement
-2. Get the computer\'s throw by choosing a random number
+2. Get the computer's throw by choosing a random number
 3. Compare the two and determine a winner

 The code for this program is below: